neubot/neubot/doc/neubot.1.rst

 All Neubot tests receive and send random data.
 Neubot does not monitor the user's traffic.

-Neubot implements three active network tests: ``bittorrent``, ``raw`` and ``speedtest``(TODO: Dash Test should be mentioned here).
+Neubot implements four active network tests: ``bittorrent``, ``raw``, ``speedtest`` and ``dashtest``.
 For each test, there is a Neubot subcommand that allows to run the test immediately.
-Moreover, Neubot schedules one of the three tests at random every 23 - 27 minutes.
+Moreover, Neubot schedules one of the four tests at random every 23 - 27 minutes.

 The ``bittorrent`` test emulates BitTorrent peer-wire protocol and estimates the round-trip time, the download and the upload goodput